The Layoff Lady

 Google Alerts

 On LinkedIn, you will share some content that you directly create.
 This might include a post about an event you attended, your career news, or your observations on a given topic.
-When it comes to LinkedIn, most of my content includes articles on key topics of interest, with some introductory commentary framing the value I see in the article.
+When it comes to LinkedIn, most of my content includes articles on critical topics of interest, with some introductory commentary framing the value I see in the article.

 This means I need to locate and collect those articles to post them as needed.